Using a comprehensive screening process when assessing prospective tenants is a crucial step in ensuring your success as a Sarasota landlord.

 Pre-screening is a great way to drive efficiencies in your rental business, especially if your schedule is filled with other responsibilities like addressing maintenance requests or collecting rent payments.
 The below steps can be incredibly useful as a means to prescreen tenants:

 During the pre-screening process, be sure to pay attention to how interested prospective renters are.
-An engaged applicant who quickly submits required documents and answers questions promptly is more likely to treat your property well!
+An engaged applicant who quickly submits required documents and answers questions promptly is more likely to become a long-term tenant and treat your property well!

 As a landlord, it’s important to ensure you include specific questions on the application form you provide to prospective tenants.
 A rental application form provides landlords with detailed information that can help with the tenant selection process.